Worcester Hunt Mosaic

 A side view of the Worcester Hunt Mosaic from inside the Worcester Art Museum.

 The Worcester Hunt Mosaic is a large Byzantine floor mosaic located at Worcester Art Museum in Worcester, Massachusetts.
 The mosaic was originally constructed for an upscale villa in Daphne, just outside of Antioch.
 The mosaic was discovered during an archeological expedition which lasted between 1932 and 1939.
 It is currently the largest Antioch mosaic located within the United States.
-It measures approximately 20.5 feet x 23.3 feet.
+It measures approximately 20.5 by 23.3 ft.

 History

 Mosaics were an important form of Byzantine art and many examples were produced between the 6th and the 15th century AD.
 The Worcester Hunt is a well-preserved example of sixth century Byzantine mosaics.
 Most large-scale works of Byzantine art during this period were commissioned by the Eastern Orthodox Church or wealthy patrons of the elite upper classes.
 Mosaics were a significant development during the sixth century and were commonly used to adorn the interior floors and walls of church buildings as a display of religious fervor and political authority.

-Located in the southwestern corner of Anatolia along the Mediterranean coastline, Daphne was an ancient resort community situated in the hills overlooking the Seleucid city of Antioch, which the Byzantines had inherited from the Roman Empire.
-Antioch was a strategically important city and sat upon the confluences of significant trade routes.
+Located in the southwestern corner of Anatolia along the Mediterranean coastline, Daphne was an ancient resort community situated in the hills overlooking the Seleucid city of Antioch, which the Byzantines inherited from the Roman Empire.
+Antioch was a strategically important city at the confluences of significant trade routes.
 The political and cultural significance of Antioch and its surrounding areas was displayed through grand artistic works such as floor mosaics.
 From the 3rd century onwards, mosaics became a popular form of ornamentation among the wealthy elite.